-Earn a degree in cybersecurity online in less than 3 years
+Take classes in cyber security online and earn a bachelor's degree in less than 3 years

-Learn the fundamentals of network security and become an indispensable protector of information.
+Learn fundamental training in network security and become an indispensable protector of information.
 The internet and global connectivity has contributed to incredible innovation—but exposes many areas of risk for potential cyber crime.
 A degree in cybersecurity can help you preserve and pursue technological innovation by minimizing risk and ensuring the safety and security of information.

 Like all Herzing University programs, our online cyber security undergraduate degree program offers career-focused education developed specifically for busy adult learners.